 Google and your friends can only take it so far.

-Before going to the appointment with your divorce attorney, you should be knowledgeable in your current state of finances in regards to savings, budget, debt, and property.
+Before going to the appointment with your divorce attorney, you should be knowledgeable about your current state of finances in regards to savings, budget, debt, and property.

 It will save time and money to bring as much information with you.

-The tips from above will help you prepare.
+The marriage separation tips from above will help you prepare.

-Once you leave the appointment, even if you don’t move forward with filing a divorce you will have a better idea where you stand.
+Once you leave the appointment, even if you don't move forward with filing a divorce, you will have a better idea of where you stand.

 How long it takes to file court papers, how much money it will cost to file, and where you stand financially once the divorce is complete will get answered.

-Meeting with the attorney may offer options and resources you didn’t know were available to you.
+Meeting with the attorney may offer options and resources you didn't know were available to you.
 Maybe you qualify for alimony.
-Length of the marriage adds changes sometimes.
+The length of the marriage can change that.

 If religion plays a part in avoiding divorce, legal separation from your spouse can be a permanent status in some states.

-Some of the best advice is to understand that if you file for divorce it takes weeks before you have a court date for pretrial and from that point another 6 months before you actually go to divorce court.
+Some of the best advice is to understand that if you file for a divorce, it takes weeks before you have a court date for pretrial, and from that point, often another 6 months before you actually go to divorce court.

-What tips would you recommend someone navigating the new waters of separation and possible divorce?
+What marriage separation tips would you recommend for someone navigating the new waters of possible divorce?
 Comment below!

 Hi, Yes, having a great family law attorney is very important.
 I should have clarified that the tips weren't listed in any particular order of importance.
 Thanks for commenting.